How to pay rent with Ailo

 Off-app payments

-There are also a number of ways to pay your rent and bills without downloading Ailo’s mobile app.
-Some of these are facilitated by Ailo, and some are arranged by your agency.
+There are also a number of ways to pay your rent and bills without logging into the Ailo platform via the web or mobile app.
+Some of these are facilitated by Ailo and some are arranged by your agency.

-For renters who cannot or do not want to pay rent using the Ailo mobile app, you can ask your agency for a direct debit authorisation form instead, and the service fee will still apply unless you are a concession card holder.
+For renters who cannot or do not want to pay rent by logging into Ailo via the web or mobile app, you can ask your agency for a direct debit authorisation form.